Ray Bussard: Education and collegiate athletics

 At age six, Bussard started swimming in a creek bed near his home in rural Virginia, but he showed a far greater interest in field sports.
 At Virginia's Bridgewater College, he was a track and field National AAU All-Around Champion in 1952, and was All-State playing football.
 In basketball, he was an all-tourney selection.

 Early coaching

-After College graduation, he coached track and field, football, baseball, track and basketball for both boys and girls at five high schools in Virginia and football and track at two high schools in Chattanooga, Tennessee creating a number of state champions.
-A formidable high school coach, he won district, regional and high school state titles.
-His overall record for high school coaching was 43-24-12 in football, 241-99 in basketball, 128-52 in baseball and 172-7 in track where his teams most excelled.
+After graduating college Ray coached at 5 high schools in Virginia, coaching boys and girls track and field, football and baseball.
+He also coached at Chattanooga and Red Bank High schools in Chattanooga, Tennessee.
+He won more than three dozen state and regional titles coaching.
+His overall record for high school coaching was 43-24-12 in football, 241-99 in basketball, 128-52 in baseball, and 172-7 in track and field.

-In the summers, Ray began teaching swimming and life-saving courses for the Red Cross, where he started his career as a swim coach.
+During the summertime, Ray began teaching swimming and life-saving courses for the Red Cross, where he started his career as a swim coach.
 He founded the Chattanooga Swim League in 1960 and coached it through 1966.
 He met his wife Ruth Cauley while teaching and coaching in Craigsville, Virginia, the first of five Virginia high schools where he would coach.